 Finance a purchase with bad credit

 If at all possible, it’s best to work on improving your credit score before asking for a loan or line of credit.
 But you can’t schedule unexpected expenses and emergencies.
 Even in such cases, there are options available.
-SuperMoney’s loan comparison tool offers a transparent look at the rates and fees charged by lenders that accept borrowers with bad credit.
+SuperMoney’s loan offer engine offers a transparent look at the rates and fees charged by lenders that accept borrowers with bad credit.

 Andrew is the managing editor for SuperMoney and a certified personal finance counselor.
 He loves to geek out on financial data and translate it into actionable insights everyone can understand.
 His work is often cited by major publications and institutions, such as Forbes, U.S. News, Fox Business, SFGate, Realtor, Deloitte, and Business Insider.